Luetzelburgia

 Luetzelburgia (common names include sucupira and angelim) is a genus of flowering plants in the legume family, Fabaceae.
-It belongs to the subfamily Faboideae.
+It includes 14 species of trees and shrubs native to Brazil, Bolivia, and Colombia.
+Typical habitat is seasonally-dry tropical lowland woodland and wooded grassland, and occasionally lowland rain forests.
+The genus belongs to the subfamily Faboideae.
 It was traditionally assigned to the tribe Sophoreae, mainly on the basis of flower morphology; recent molecular phylogenetic analyses assigned Luetzelburgia into an informal, monophyletic clade called the "vataireoids".
 Keys for the different species of Luetzelburgia have been published.